almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/svc_nonxtime_nonSYNC.md

 	title1 = '''Auto Club Membership&#179;'''
 	text_box_height = '''315'''
-	copy1 = '''Each time you complete your standard service at a  Ford dealer you'll receive State <a href="https://www.ford.com.au/owners/service/roadside-assistance/" style="text-decoration:underline; color:#2D96CD">Auto Club Roadside Assistance</a> and membership for up to 12 months.<br/><br/>''' cta1a_text = '''Learn More'''
+	copy1 = '''Each time you complete your standard service at a  Ford dealer you'll receive State <a href="https://www.ford.com.au/owners/service/roadside-assistance/" style="text-decoration:underline; color:#2D96CD">Auto Club Roadside Assistance</a> and membership for up to 12 months.''' cta1a_text = '''Learn More'''
 	cta1a_url = ''''''
 	cta1a_link_name = '''autoClubMembership'''